-Exercise does wonders during pregnancy, because it greatly improves your overall health and well-being.
+Exercise does wonders during pregnancy because it dramatically improves your overall health and well-being.
 It boosts mood, enhances the quality of sleep, reduces pregnancy aches and pains, and prepares you for childbirth by strengthening muscles and building endurance.
-This is especially important because during pregnancy and childbirth, a woman’s body is subjected to a great deal of stress.
-Exercise also makes it much easier to get back in shape after your baby’s born, and helps ease constipation, backache, fatigue, varicose veins, high blood pressure, circulation problems and other health issues related to pregnancy.
+This is especially important because, during pregnancy and childbirth, a woman’s body is subjected to a great deal of stress.
+Exercise also makes it much easier to get back in shape after your baby’s born and helps ease constipation, backache, fatigue, varicose veins, high blood pressure, circulation problems and other health issues related to pregnancy.

 The most recommended exercises for pregnant women are walking, swimming, yoga, stretching, and low-impact aerobics.
 Pelvic exercises called Kegel exercises are also beneficial to the expectant mother, helping to strengthen the pelvic floor.
 The pelvic floor muscles support the uterus, bowel, and bladder; these body parts are put under pressure during pregnancy and childbirth.

-Before beginning an exercise regimen during pregnancy, it is important for women to first consult your healthcare provider.
+Before beginning an exercise regimen during pregnancy, it is vital for women first to consult your healthcare provider.
 This is to eliminate any possible medical conditions such as preterm rupture of membranes, pregnancy-induced hypertension, preterm labor, persistent second- or third-trimester bleeding, poor fetal growth, incompetent cervix or multiple-birth pregnancy which may preclude a pregnant woman from exercising.

 Women must also take care not to become overheated or dehydrated while exercising.
 An increase in core body temperatures in early pregnancy can cause fetal defects, and dehydration in late pregnancy is associated with premature labor.
 This can be avoided by drinking plenty of fluids and wearing loose, comfortable clothes.
 You must wear a brassiere providing full support to the breasts and shoes that provide cushioning for your foot or joints.

-A warm-up and cool-down phase should be included in any exercise regimen, with an emphasis to gentle stretching to prevent muscle strain, muscle cramps and joint injuries.
-Knee joints are more prone to injury because of the pregnancy hormone relaxin, which softens ligaments and tendons.
+A warm-up and cool-down phase should be included in any exercise regimen, with an emphasis on gentle stretching to prevent muscle strain, muscle cramps, and joint injuries.
+Knee joints are more prone to damage because of the pregnancy hormone relaxin, which softens ligaments and tendons.
 Avoid exercises on your back after the first trimester or whenever you feel dizzy, lightheaded or nauseated because the weight of your uterus puts pressure on the vein responsible for returning blood from the lower body to the heart.

 Many hospitals and fitness centers are now offering exercise classes especially for pregnant women, which allow participants not only the opportunity to exercise but to be in the company of others like themselves.
-This lets them share their aches and pains with someone who really understands how they feel, therefore building the wide support system which is important to women.
-The way you feel and the way you look during pregnancy and as a new mother depend on how you take care of yourself during pregnancy regarding diet and exercise.
-By eating a sensible diet and by exercising on a regular basis, you can maintain or improve your fitness and health during this time when there are extra demands on your body.
+This lets them share their aches and pains with someone who understands how they feel, therefore building the extensive support system which is essential to women.
+The way you think and the way you look during pregnancy and as a new mother depends on how you take care of yourself during pregnancy regarding diet and exercise.
+By having a sensible diet and by exercising on a regular basis, you can maintain or improve your fitness and health during this time when there are extra demands on your body.

 DISCLOSURE: I may be an affiliate for products that I recommend.
-If you purchase those items through my links I will earn a commission.
+If you purchase those items through my links, I will earn a commission.
 You will not pay more when buying a product through my link.
-In fact, I oftentimes am able to negotiate a lower rate (or bonuses) not available elsewhere.
+In fact, I often can negotiate a lower rate (or bonuses) not available elsewhere.

 Plus, when you order through my link, it helps me to continue to offer you lots of free stuff.
 Thank you, in advance for your support!